Patent Retrieval: A Literature Review: Patent Retrieval Methods

-\textbf{Hybrid:} these methods utilize various sources of metadata to improve PR performance.
-In \cite{mahdabi2014query}, Mahdabi and Crestani built upon previous work in \cite{mahdabi2011building,mahdabi2014effect} and proposed a QE method that utilizes time-aware random walk on a weighted patent citations network.
+textbf{Hybrid:} these methods utilize various sources of metadata to improve PR performance. \citet{mahdabi2014query} built upon previous work in \cite{mahdabi2011building} and \cite{mahdabi2014effect} and proposed a query expansion method that utilizes time-aware random walk on a weighted patent citations network.
 Citation weights are derived from various metadata (e.g., classification codes, inventors, assignee...etc).
-Citations with higher weights are considered more influential when performing QE.
-Experiments on the CLEF-IP 2010/2011 collections show improved recall and MAP.
-The authors in \cite{mahdabi2014patent} proposed building a query-specific lexicon from IPC definition pages and using it for QE.
+Citations with higher weights are considered more influential when performing query expansion.
+Experiments on the CLEF-IP 2010/2011 collections show improved recall and MAP. \citet{mahdabi2014patent} proposed building a query-specific lexicon from IPC definition pages and using it for query expansion.
 Unfortunately, the lexicon would be helpful only if the query represents a complete patent document with IPC codes assigned to it which is not always the case especially at the early stages of the patent life-cycle.